fastify/fastify-plugin/README.md

 }, { fastify: '0.x' })
 ```

+If you need to check the Fastify version only, you can pass just the version string.

 You can check [here](https://github.com/npm/node-semver#ranges) how to define a `semver` range.

 You can also pass some metadata that will be handled by Fastify, such as the dependencies of your plugin.